cgulia/tts-scripts/README.md

 # tts-scripts
-Collection of Tabletop Simulator Lua script snippets and utilities
+Collection of Tabletop Simulator Lua script snippets and utilities, simplified for beginners using them as reference